 - Use of Inputs for Non-Taxable/Exempt/Nil-rated supplies – then ITC not available.

 Note: The value of exempt supplies shall include supply on which tax is paid under Reverse Charge, transaction in securities, sale of land and sale of building.

 For Motor Vehicles:

-1. ITC for motor vehicle is generally not However such ITC is available only if Motor vehicles are used for:a.
-Transportation of Goodsb.
-Further supply of such vehicles, transportation of passengers, imparting training on driving, flying, navigating such vehicles or conveyances.
+- Input Tax Credit for motor vehicles used for transportation of passengers having seating capacity of up to 13 passengers is generally not available.
+However such ITC is available only if Motor vehicles are used for: A. Transportation of Goods.
+B. Further supply of such vehicles, transportation of passengers, imparting training on driving, flying, navigating such vehicles or conveyances.

 Example: Mr. A buys a passenger car worth Rs 300000 with GST Rs 80000.
 He deals in furniture and electronics and uses the car to travel to his showroom.
 In this case, even if the car is used for his business, ITC Rs 80000 cannot be claimed.
 In case he deals in transport business and buys a goods vehicle (like trucks) for transporting of goods, he can avail the ITC.
 If he deals in cars and buys cars (as stocks) for reselling, he can avail ITC.
 In case, he deals in passenger transport services and gives the car on hire for tourism, he can claim the ITC.

 - Input Tax Credit on Supply of goods and/or services such as – food and beverages, outdoor catering, beauty treatment, health services, cosmetic and plastic surgery: Available only if such supply of goods or services of each category is used for making an outward taxable supply of the particular category of goods or services.

 Example: a school buys food and edible items in the canteen for providing food to the students.
 In such a case, ITC on food is not available.
 Only hotels and restaurants can avail the ITC.